So you are interested in buying an affordable road bike?

 There four available frame types for road bikes.
 Each one contributes to cost and value in different ways.

 - Aluminum.
-An aluminum alloy frame is actually one of the top frame choices for higher-end and professional models.
+An aluminum frame is actually one of the top frame choices for higher-end and professional models.
 Its lightweight, corrosion and crack resistance make it a popular choice.
 However, various grades of aluminum alloys boost the price.
 Less expensive frames use 7005 aluminum, which is denser and heavier than 6061 aluminum.

 - Steel.
 Obviously, steel is one of your most durable frame types.
 Its durability makes it a great choice for a wider variety of terrain challenges.
 High carbon steel frames make road bikes too heavy, unless you can get your hands on lightweight steel alloy frames, which are expensive.